-I just returned from a week long vacation in Costa Rica and I have to tell you – if you’ve never been there, you should consider going at some point.
+I had a week long vacation in Costa Rica and I have to tell you – if you’ve never been there, you should consider going at some point.
 It’s a 5 hour flight from New Jersey, and it’s one of the best vacations Ritika and I have had in years.
 If you like nature, want to get away from the day to day grind, and want to get out of the country, then it doesn’t get any better.
 US citizens don’t need visas to visit (although you need to carry your passport), and it’s a great way to see a completely different perspective on life without having to fly to the other side of the world.

 According to the happy planet index, Costa Rica is the ‘happiest country in the world’.
 What’s even more fascinating is that the United States was ranked 105, and not a single country from Europe made it to the top 10.
 In fact, here are the top 10 ‘happiest countries’ in the world based on life expectancy, perception of well being and ‘ecological footprint’.
 Please click here for more information about the happy planet index.